xar-network/xar-network/docs/reproducible-builds.md

-## Build Zar Deterministically
+## Build Xar Deterministically

-Gitian is the deterministic build process that is used to build the Zar executables.
+Gitian is the deterministic build process that is used to build the Xar executables.
 It provides a way to be reasonably sure that the executables are really built from the git source.
 It also makes sure that the same, tested dependencies are used and statically built into the executable.

 Multiple developers build the source code by following a specific descriptor ("recipe"), cryptographically sign the result, and upload the resulting signature.
 These results are compared and only if they match, the build is accepted and provided for download.

 More independent Gitian builders are needed, which is why this guide exists.
 It is preferred you follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.

-This page contains all instructions required to build and sign reproducible Zar binaries for Linux, Mac OS X, and Windows.
+This page contains all instructions required to build and sign reproducible Xar binaries for Linux, Mac OS X, and Windows.

 ## Prerequisites